1 of 24 - Introduction to "From Camborne to Doha by Accident"

 At

-Curled in the soil, ribs like broken combs.
-Lifted slow, tagged, and laid out
+laid in the soil, ribs like broken combs.
+Lifted slow, tagged, and laid out in

-in a nearby building.
-The future pressed in, but for a moment, the past held
+a nearby building.
+The future pressed in, but for a moment, the past held its

 In